snikoletopoulos/fast-tracker/README.md

 ## Thank You

-Thank you for your interest in the Fasting Tracker Mobile Application.
-We hope this repository and application prove valuable for your fasting journey and development endeavors.
+Thank you for your interest in the Fast Tracker Mobile Application.
+I hope this repository and application prove valuable for your fasting journey and development endeavors.